Optimal detection of intersections between convex polyhedra: Polyhedra in 3D space

 Start with a tetrahedron $P_k$ and select a vertex $q$ of $P_k$.
 To construct the polyhedron $P_{i-1}$ from $P_i$, we refine it by adding a vertex slightly above each face adjacent to $q$.
 In this way, the degree of the new vertices is exactly three.
 After $k$ steps, we reach a polyhedron $P_1 = P$.
 In this way, the sequence $P = P_1, P_2, \ldots, P_k$ defines a DK-hierarchy of $P$.
 Moreover, when going from $P_i$ to $P_{i-1}$, a new neighbor of $q$ is added for each of its adjacent faces in $P_i$.
 Thus, the degree of $q$ doubles when going from $P_i$ to $P_{i-1}$ and hence, the degree of $q$ in $P_1$ is linear.
 Note that this situation can occur at a deeper level of the hierarchy, even if every vertex of $P$ has degree three.

-This issue seems to have been overlooked in the paper~\cite{dobkin1990determining}.
-A naive implementation of their algorithm could then cause a query to take $\Omega(n)$ time instead of the $O(\log^2 n)$ bound claimed.
-We solve this problem by bounding the degree of each vertex in every polyhedron of the DK-hierarchy.
+A solution to this problem is described by O'Rourke~\cite[Chapter 7]{o1998computational}.
+In the next section, we provide an alternative solution to this problem by bounding the degree of each vertex in every polyhedron of the DK-hierarchy.